StarVector: Generating Scalable Vector Graphics Code from Images and Text: Conclusions

 {

 }

 \maketitlesupplementary

-In the following, we present a further description of the StarVector architecture, its training process, and how we generate SVG samples from images.
-We also provide more details about SVGBench with the proposed datasets as well as the different baselines within the evaluation setup.
-We also include additional results and discussions of our method for image-to-SVG generation.
+In the following sections, we provide additional details on the datasets used in this paper, present further experiments, and describe our baselines in detail.
+We also discuss the StarVector architecture, its training process, and the method for sampling SVG code from the model.
+Additionally, we provide more insights into SVG-Bench, including the proposed datasets and the different baselines within the evaluation setup.
+Finally, qualitative results are presented to showcase the strengths and limitations of our foundational model.